San Marcos, TX 78666

 Sample the Local Spirits

 The Texas Hill Country is famous for its wineries and craft breweries, and San Marcos is no exception.
-This charming town has a craft brewpub (Middleton Brewing) and a winery (Three Dudes Winery), both of which provide unique tasting experiences that are well worth having.
-Middleton Brewing produces an impressive range of Belgian- and American-style beers that can be savored in its charming pub or its outdoor seating area.
-If that’s not enough to entice you, then you should know that Middleton Brewing is proudly dog friendly.
-So bring Fido and enjoy a delicious IPA or, perhaps more appropriately, a Black Lab Porter.
+This charming town has several craft brewpubs (Middleton Brewing, Altmeyer & Lewis Brewing and AquaBrew) with more opening soon, and a winery (Three Dudes Winery), all provide unique tasting experiences that are well worth having.

 Fans of Texas-made wines will find a trip to Three Dudes Winery exactly what the doctor ordered.
 Venture to the winery’s tasting room and you’ll have your pick of six varieties of vino, including a merlot, white zinfandel, and a Port-style wine.
 All of these wines are crafted using grapes grown within the Lone Star State, so you can revel in your Texas pride while sipping on a savory spirit.
 With your glass in hand, find a place to relax in the rustically-appointed tasting room, with its wood-paneled walls and comfortable chairs, or head outside to a porch that overlooks the pristine San Marcos River.